MartinHoldrege/fire_model/README.md

 `04_maps_pred-vars_pub-qual.R`: Creates map of means of predictor variables (Fig. 1 in manuscript)

 `04_summary_stat_tables.Rmd`: Creates tables of summary statistics.

+`main.R`: runs all the other scripts.
+However, currently not all figures are properly saved when running this script (instead of running the individual scripts).
+Note this script is useful to see how to automatically render the rmarkdown files using specified input parameters.

 ### Folders